ronniepettersson/homebridge-remootio/README.md

                 "ipAddress": "<the ip address of your Remootio device>", "apiSecretKey": "<API Secret Key>",
                 "apiAuthKey": "<API Auth Key>",
-                "freeRelayOutput": <true/false>, // (defaults to false)
-                "secondaryName": "<display name of the Switch service in Homekit>" // (optional, defaults to "secondary") },
+                "freeRelayOutput": false, // (change to true to enable secondary relay) "secondaryName": "<optional, display name of the Switch service in Homekit>" },
                 {
                 "name": "<dispaly name of the Garage Door Opener accessory you want to appear in HomeKit>", "ipAddress": "<the ip address of your Remootio device>", "apiSecretKey": "<API Secret Key>",
                 "apiAuthKey": "<API Auth Key>",
-                "freeRelayOutput": <true/false>, // (defaults to false)
-                "secondaryName": "<display name of the Switch service in Homekit>" // (optional, defaults to "secondary") },
+                "freeRelayOutput": false, // (change to true to enable secondary relay) "secondaryName": "<optional, display name of the Switch service in Homekit>" },
         ]
     }